 This essay is an example of what Andy Matuschak and I have dubbed a mnemonic medium – it’s like a regular essay, but incorporates new user interface elements intended to make it almost effortless for you to remember the content of the essay.
 The motivator is that most people (myself included) quickly forget much of what we read in books and articles.
 But cognitive scientists studying human memory have understood how to guarantee you will remember something permanently.
 This mnemonic medium builds those ideas into the essay, making it easy to remember the material for the long term.

 The core idea of the mnemonic medium is this: throughout the essay we occasionally pause to ask you a few simple questions, testing you on the material just explained.
-In the days and weeks ahead we’ll re-test you in followup review sessions.
+In the weeks ahead we’ll re-test you in followup review sessions.
 By carefully expanding the testing schedule, we can ensure you consolidate the answers into your long-term memory, while minimizing the study time required.
-The review sessions take no more than a few minutes per day, and we’ll notify you when you need to review.
+The review sessions take no more than a few minutes per session, and we’ll notify you when you need to review.
 The benefit is that instead of remembering how the quantum search algorithm works for a few hours or days, you’ll remember for years; it’ll become a much more deeply internalized part of your thinking.